delaney-beals/Lake-Washington_metatranscriptomics/NEWANALYSIS.md

    - metaSPAdes-assembled metagenome assemblies (21142X1, 21142X2, 21142X3, coassembly)
    - metatranscriptomes (21113X1, 21113X2, 21113X3)

+## Read trimming and mapping
+1. bbduk
+2. fastp
-1. Make bowtie2 indices of each metagenome assembly
+3. Make bowtie2 indices of each metagenome assembly
-2. Map each metatranscriptome replicate onto each metagenome assembly
+4. Map each metatranscriptome replicate onto each metagenome assembly
      - This should result in 12 total .bam files